coreynguyen/mxs_soul_calibur1_arcade/README.md

 # mxs_soul_calibur1_arcade
-Imports Models from Soul Calibur 1 on Arcade into 3DS Max
+Maxscript for 3DS Max which Imports Models from Soul Calibur 1 on Arcade